clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 ![](./images/plot2.png)

 The difference in colors between the two graphs is simply an artifact of the random initialization of the centroids.
-Even though some clusters are different colors, the points are actually clustered the same in both `my_kmeans` and R’s `kmeans`.
-So it works\!
+Even though some clusters are different colors, the points are actually clustered the same in both `my_kmeans` and R's `kmeans`.
+So it works!

-Now let’s compare the centers that the algorithm found to the actual centers that we created.
+Now let's compare the centers that the algorithm found to the actual centers that we created.

 ``` r
 predicted_centers <- tail(c_hist, 3)[,-3] # k-means predicted centers